How Do Neural Networks Estimate Optical Flow? A Neuropsychology-Inspired Study: Related Work

-\textit{Ilg et al.} \cite{Ilg2018b} quantified the uncertainty of CNN-based methods to handle the black-box nature of deep neural networks.
-They used a modified FlowNetC that produces multiple hypotheses per forward pass, which are then merged to a single distributional flow output.
+The generalization performance of CNN-based methods can be evaluated for specific instances by determining the epistemic uncertainty \cite{kendall2017uncertainties}.
+Indeed, \textit{Ilg et al.} \cite{Ilg2018b} used a modified FlowNetC that produces multiple hypotheses per forward pass, which are then merged to a single distributional flow output.
 They showed that their network produces highly uncertain flow estimates when optical flow estimation is difficult (shadows, translucency, etc.).
 Lastly, \textit{Ranjan et al.} \cite{Ranjan2019} highlighted another downside of deep neural networks, which is the ability of adversarial examples to fool neural networks and produce erroneous results.
 They showed that especially networks using an encoder-decoder architecture are affected, while networks using a spatial pyramid framework are less vulnerable.
 None of the works above, however, explain how their architecture estimates optical flow.